 import torchimport torch.nn as nnimport torch.optim as optimdef compute_returns(rewards, gamma):""" Input: list of rewards [r0, r1, ..., r_{T-1}] Output: torch.Tensor of discounted returns [G0, G1, ..., G_{T-1}] """ returns = [] R =0.0for r inreversed(rewards): R = r + gamma * R returns.insert(0, R)return torch.tensor(returns, dtype=torch.float32)def select_action(policy_net, state):""" Samples an action and returns (action, log_prob).
 Assumes policy_net(state) returns a PyTorch distribution. """ dist = policy_net(state) a = dist.sample()return a, dist.log_prob(a)def train_policy(policy_net, optimizer, env, num_episodes, gamma=0.99):for episode inrange(num_episodes): state = env.reset() log_probs = [] rewards = []# 1) Generate one full episode done =Falsewhilenot done: state_tensor = torch.tensor(state, dtype=torch.float32) action, logp = select_action(policy_net, state_tensor) next_state, r, done, _ = env.step(action.item()) log_probs.append(logp) rewards.append(r) state = next_state# 2) Compute discounted returns G_t returns = compute_returns(rewards, gamma) # shape [T]# 3) Policy loss: -(sum_t logπ(a_t|s_t) * G_t) / T log_probs = torch.stack(log_probs) # shape [T] loss =-(log_probs * returns).mean()# 4) Gradient ascent step optimizer.zero_grad() loss.backward() optimizer.step()# (Optional) logging total_return =sum(rewards)if episode %10 was 0, print(f"Ep {episode:4d} Return: {total_return:.2f}")def train_policy(policy_net, optimizer, env, num_episodes, gamma=0.99):for episode inrange num_episodes: state = env.reset() log_probs = [] rewards = []# 1) Generate one full episode done =Falsewhilenot done: state_tensor = torch.tensor(state, dtype=torch.float32) action, logp = select_action(policy_net, state_tensor) next_state, r, done, _ = env.step(action.item()) log_probs.append(logp) rewards.append(r) state = next_state# 2) Compute discounted returns G_t returns = compute_returns(rewards, gamma) # shape [T]# 3) Policy loss: -(sum_t logπ(a_t|s_t) * G_t) / T log_probs = torch.stack(log_probs) # shape [T] loss =-(log_probs * returns).mean()# 4) Gradient ascent step optimizer.zero_grad() loss.backward() optimizer.step()# (Optional) logging total return=sum(rewards)if episode %10 was 0, print(f"Ep {episode:4d} Return: {total_return:.2f}")# Example setupenv = YourGymEnv()policy_net = YourPolicyNet() # returns a torch.distributions.Distributionoptimizer = optim.Adam(policy_net.parameters(), lr=1e-3)train_policy(policy_net, optimizer, env, num_episodes=1000)

 There you go!
 A minimum viable policy method.
-In practice, we would be way more sophisticated than this.
+In practice, we’d be far more sophisticated than this.

 9 Value function methods

-Another way to slice sequential learning is to learn a value function, \(Q(s,a)\).
+Another way to approach sequential learning is to learn a value function, \(Q(s,a)\).

 a = \arg\max_a Q^*(s,a),